hoteit/courses-sentiment-tweets/README.md

-# courses-sentiment-tweets
+# Courses sentiment tweets via AutoML

+##### by Tarek Hoteit - TR Labs

-Coursera course reviews data set and sentiment analysis tweets using Google AutoML.
+**Coursera course reviews data set and sentiment analysis tweets using Google AutoML.
-This is setup for educational purposes as part of a lightning talk at the workplace
+This is setup for educational purposes as part of a lightning talk at the workplace**

-what is the idea?
+*what is the idea?*

 Showcase how Google AutoML can be used in conjunction with Python libraries for accessing content from Twitter in order to setup a sentiment analysis framework.